Multiple generalized cluster structures on $D(\text{GL}_n)$: Description of and

-\paragraph{The quiver for an aperiodic oriented triple.} If $\bg = (\bg^r, \bg^c)$ is nontrivial, one proceeds as follows.
-First, draw the quiver for the case $\Gamma_1^r = \Gamma_1^c = \emptyset$, using the neighborhoods as described above.
-Second, follow the following algorithm: \begin{enumerate}[1)] \item If $i \in \Gamma_1^r$, unfreeze $g_{i+1,1}$ and add additional arrows, as indicated on Figure \ref{f:nbd_gi11}; \item If $j \in \Gamma_2^c$, unfreeze $h_{1,j+1}$ and add additional arrows, as indicated on Figure \ref{f:nbd_h1j1}; \item Repeat for all roots in $\Gamma_1^r$ and $\Gamma_2^c$. \end{enumerate} Figure~\ref{f:qcg} represents the initial quiver for the Cremmer-Gervais clusture structure ($i \mapsto i+1$) in $n=4$.
-See also Example~\ref{ex:cg4} for the $\mathcal{L}$-matrices in this structure.
+If $\bg = (\bg^r, \bg^c)$ is nontrivial, one proceeds as follows.
+First, draw the quiver for the case of the trivial BD pair, employing the neighborhoods as described above.
+Second, add new arrows as prescribed by the following algorithm: \begin{enumerate}[1)] \item If $i \in \Gamma_1^r$, unfreeze $g_{i+1,1}$ and add additional arrows, as indicated in Figure \ref{f:nbd_extra}\subref{f:nbd_gi11}; \item If $j \in \Gamma_2^c$, unfreeze $h_{1,j+1}$ and add additional arrows, as indicated in Figure \ref{f:nbd_extra}\subref{f:nbd_h1j1}; \item Repeat for all roots in $\Gamma_1^r$ and $\Gamma_2^c$. \end{enumerate} Note that the algorithm does not depend on the order of the roots of $\Gamma_1^r$ and $\Gamma_2^c$.
+Indeed, adding new arrows corresponds to adding a certain matrix (determined by the figure) to the current adjacency matrix of the quiver; since addition of matrices is commutative, the order of the roots is irrelevant.